Edith Chen

-Edith Chen is a scientist known for researching the psychosocial and biological pathways that explain relationships between low socioeconomic status and physical health outcomes in childhood.
+Edith Chen is a scientist known for her research on the psychosocial and biological pathways that explain relationships between low socioeconomic status and physical health outcomes in childhood.
 She is currently a professor at Northwestern University.
-Scientific Award for an early career contribution within her first nine years of receiving her PhD.
-Chen was awarded the 2015 George A. Miller Award for an Outstanding Recent Article on General Psychology for the article “Psychological stress in childhood and susceptibility to the chronic diseases of aging: Moving toward a model of behavioral and biological mechanisms” alongside authors Gregory E. Miller, and Karen J. Parker.
+Chen received several scientific awards for early career contributions within her first nine years of receiving her PhD.
+She was awarded the 2015 George A. Miller Award for Outstanding Recent Article on General Psychology for the article “Psychological stress in childhood and susceptibility to the chronic diseases of aging: Moving toward a model of behavioral and biological mechanisms” alongside authors Gregory E. Miller, and Karen J. Parker.
+In 2020, Chen was elected to the American Academy of Arts and Sciences.

 Biography

 Chen grew up in Miami, Florida.
-Since Chen was in high school, she always loved science.
-Chen competed in science fairs in high school and also was able to work and conduct research in a lab which sparked her interest in science.
+In high school Chen had an opportunity to work in a research lab, which sparked her interest in science.
 In 1998 she earned her PhD in Clinical Psychology from University of California, Los Angeles.
-From 2000-2002, she was an assistant professor at Washington University in St. Louis.
+From 2000-2003, she was an assistant professor at Washington University in St. Louis.
 From 2003-2012, she was the Canada Research Chair in Health and Society at the University of British Columbia in Vancouver, Canada.
 She began her position as Professor of Psychology and Faculty Fellow at the Institute for Policy Research at Northwestern University in 2012.
 She is currently the John D. and Catherine T. MacArthur Professor.
 At Northwestern University she spends time doing research and teaching.
-On the research side of things, she oversees numerous scientific projects, co-directs a research lab, and writes grants and research articles.
-On the teaching side of things, she teaches undergraduate lectures and runs seminars for graduate students.